 What’s so special about this weight control program?

-As part of our weight control program, the Pacific Wellness Institute uses research-grade equipment to conduct reliable assessments of the balance of muscle and fat tissues in your body, and to track bio-markers which accurately reflect health status.
+As part of our weight control program, the Pacific Wellness Institute uses research-grade equipment to conduct reliable assessments of the balance of muscle and fat tissues in your body and to track biomarkers that accurately reflect health status.
 Along with traditional assessment techniques like pulse and tongue diagnosis, these help us customize the program for your unique health needs, as well as track your progress.
 Using ear points which are proven to curb appetite and boost satiety (feeling full after eating) helps counteract the metabolic changes — eating more, storing more of what you eat as fat, and burning less fat for fuel — that normally undercut attempts to change eating habits for the better.
-We also provide a CD of guided breathing exercises which are proven to help re-regulate the autonomic nervous system.
+We also provide a CD of guided breathing exercises that are proven to help re-regulate the autonomic nervous system.

 Are there side effects?

 Yes.
-Because traditional Chinese and Japanese medicine treat the whole person, and focus on re-balancing the body’s systems, you may find you have more energy, experience less stress and irritability, sleep better, and enjoy improved digestion, to give just a few common examples.
+Because traditional Chinese and Japanese medicine treat the whole person and focus on re-balancing the body’s systems, you may find you have more energy, experience less stress and irritability, sleep better, and enjoy improved digestion, to give just a few common examples.

 What if I want to stop smoking?

 We know that cigarettes create physiologic dependence on nicotine, also known as addiction.
 That’s why people experience withdrawal symptoms and cravings when they try to quit smoking.
-Even people who have managed to quit smoking for several years can find the cravings return, and may start smoking again if they experience severe or prolonged stress.
+Even people who have managed to quit smoking for several years can find the cravings return and may start smoking again if they experience severe or prolonged stress.